Sexuality in older age: Health benefits

 It has been suggested that an active sex life can increase longevity among the elderly.
 Positive sexual health in older age is slowly becoming more of a commonplace idea with the steady increase in the percentage of the older population.
 This population percentage increase requires placing more attention on the needs of this age group, including their ideas on sexual health, desires, and attitudes.
 This shift in attitudes and behaviors has combined with medical advances to prolong a sexually active life and change the landscape of aging sexuality.

-Sexual health and expression reflects a physical, mental, and emotional need that affects individual health and intimacy quality for older couples' relationships.
-Dr. Syme found that, "Having a sexual partnership, with frequent sexual expression, having a good quality sex life, and being interested in sex have been found to be positively associated with health among middle-aged and older adults."
+Sexual health and expression reflect a physical, mental, and emotional need that affects individual health and the quality of intimacy for older couples' relationships.
+Dr. Syme found that "Having a sexual partnership, with frequent sexual expression, having a good quality sex life, and being interested in sex have been found to be positively associated with health among middle-aged and older adults."

-There are a number of associated health benefits with practicing positive sexual health.
+There are a number of associated health benefits to practicing positive sexual health.
 Positive sexual health often acts as a de-stressor promoting increased relaxation.
 Researchers also report health benefits detailing decreased pain sensitivity, improved cardiovascular health, lower levels of depression, increased self-esteem, and better relationship satisfaction.
 The former could also imply the consequences of negative sexual health and lack of sexual activity, such as depression, low self-esteem, increased frustration, and loneliness.